ISG-Siegen/AutoML_for_Recommender_Systems/README.md

 Edit the config file to fit your system (e.g. path to datasets) and rename it from `example_config.in` to `config.ini`

 # Other Notes and Remarks
 * Several AutoML Libraries creat cash files, log directory and stuff like that during their execution.
 If possible, this was disabled.
-However, sometimes it was not possible.
-In these cases, one needs to delete them before running the code again to avoid giving libraries an unfair advantage (i.e. a warm start).
+However, sometimes this was not possible.

 # Personal notes / Remove later
-# General Notes
-* Evaluation should be done on 10-fold cross validation
-* More plots and ideas have been already collected and can be implemented.

 ## Potential Test Setting Setup
 * Described here more on the setup and how we compared it - also show example results